 Regardless of whether you're a first-time or experienced planter, if you're applying for work at a new company, use the following list of questions to help determine if that employer would be a good fit:

-Ok, I think that's the main stuff for now.
-You may wonder why I'm offering all of this stuff for free?
+You may wonder why I'm offering all of these videos for free?
 You may think, "what does he want in return?"
 Well, that's a good question, because I actually DO want something in return: I want you all to share this with as many other potential planters as you can.
 Make sure they have the opportunity to get a full understanding of what they're getting themselves into, BEFORE they put their first tree in the ground.
 If someone isn't suited for tree planting, it's much better that they "quit" before they start, instead of three or four days into the season.

 - Jonathan "Scooter" Clark